Battle of Yique

-Battle of Yique (伊阙之战) 293 BC, fought by King Zhaoxiang of Qin against the alliance of Wei (魏) and Han (韩) at Yique (now known as Longmen, city of Luoyang, Henan province).
+The Battle of Yique (伊闕之戰 (伊阙之战)) of 293 BC, fought by King Zhaoxiang of Qin against the alliance of Wei (魏) and Han (韓 (韩)) at Yique (now known as Longmen, city of Luoyang, Henan province).
 The Qin commander was general Bai Qi.
 With half of the alliance force, Bai Qi's army took the alliance's strongholds one by one.
 The battle ended with the capture of the alliance general Gongsun Xi (公孙喜), 240,000 casualties on the alliance side, and the capture of five Han and Wei cities including Yique.
 After the battle, Han and Wei were forced to cede their lands to ensure further peace.

 Background

 By 294 BC, the kingdom of Qin had become a major military power in China.
 Its first step of conquest began with the nearby kingdoms of Wei and Han.

 Wei and Han had been enemies for many years, and did not pay much attention to Qin.
 In 294 BC Qin, under General Bai Qi, attacked Han and took an important fortress.
 Wei and Han realized the might of Qin, and joined forces to stop Qin from further conquests.

 In 294 BC, Wei and Han gathered 240,000 troops to face Qin.
 The battleground was a vast area including five fortresses, cities, and defensive positions along rivers and mountain ranges.
 Bai Qi only had 120,000 men under his command.
 But the alliance feared Qin's better trained and equipped troops and decided on passive defense.
 The battle was a stalemate until 293 BC.